xelalexv/dregsy/README.md

 This would sync all tags describing versions equal to or larger than `1.31.0`, but lower than `1.31.9`, via the `semver:` filter.
 The `regex:` filter additionally syncs any `1.26.`x image with suffix `-glibc`, `-uclibc`, or `-musl`.
 Finally, the verbatim tags `1.29.4` and `latest` are also synced.

-Note that tag filtering is still an *alpha* feature.
+Note that tag filtering is still a *beta* feature.
 Also, the tags of an image need to conform to the *semver* specification *2.0.0* in order to be considered during filtering.
 The implementation uses the [blang/semver](https://github.com/blang/semver) lib.
 Have a look at their page or [the GoDoc](https://pkg.go.dev/github.com/blang/semver/v4) for more info on how to write *semver* filter expressions.
 Semver filtering tolerates and handles tags starting with a `v` prefix.
 Semver filter expressions however must not use a `v` prefix.
 Regex filters use standard *Go* regular expressions.
 When the first non-whitespace character after `regex:` is `!`, the filter will use inverted match.
 Keep in mind that when a regex contains a backslash, you need to place it inside single quotes to keep the YAML valid.

 You can add multiple `semver:` and `regex:` filters under `tags`.
 Note however that the filters are simply ORed, i.e. a tag is synced if it satisfies at least one of the items under `tags`, be it semver, regex, or verbatim.
 So this is not a filter chain.
 Also, no sanity checks are done on the filters, so care must be taken to avoid competing or contradicting filters that select all or nothing at all.

+### Platform Selection (*Multi-Platform* Source Images)

+When the source image is a *multi-platform* image, the platform image adequate for the system on which *dregsy* runs is synced by default.
+Where this is not applicable, the desired platform can be specified via the `platform` setting, separately for each mapping.
+To sync all available platform images, `platform: all` can be used.
+Note however that this shorthand is only supported by the *Skopeo* relay.

+To sync a selection of platform images from the same multi-platform source image, several mappings with according `platform` settings can be defined.
+However, be careful not to map them into the same destination, i.e. use different `to` settings.
+Otherwise, the synced platform images will "overwrite" each other, with only the last image synced being available from the target repository.

+Note that platform selection is still an *alpha* feature.

 ### Repository Validation & Client Authentication with TLS